TwoSet Violin: As TwoSet Violin

 In June 2022, TwoSet Violin posted "FANTASIA", a short film written by the duo.
 It contained several pieces composed by themselves and Jordon He, consisting of the 'Prelude', one that they had already released in October 2020, as well as three new pieces: 'Scherzo', 'Adagio', and 'Rhapsody'.
 The film also includes a guest appearance of Chloe Chua.

 On 7 August 2022, TwoSet Violin released a song featuring a fictional band named B^{2}TSM, in which classical composers Bach, Beethoven, Tchaikovsky, Shostakovich, and Mozart are played by the duo in an accompanying music video.

 In October 2022, TwoSet released a music video titled "Sell Out", a parody of Blackpink's song "Shut Down".
 Chen had impersonated classical composer and violinist Paganini in a previous video, which imagined how he might have critiqued "Shut Down" for using only two bars from La Campanella.
-Blackpink fans, many of whom thought Paganini was still alive, reacted fiercely.
+Blackpink fans, many of whom thought that Chen was Paganini and that the composer was still alive, reacted fiercely.
 TwoSet later said it was great to raise awareness of the classical composer.

 On 16 November 2022, to celebrate their upcoming 4 million subscribers achievement, TwoSet Violin live-streamed a performance of Mendelssohn's Violin Concerto in E minor, Op.
 64 and Bach's Concerto in D minor for Two Violins, BWV 1043 with support by the Singapore Symphony Orchestra at the Victoria Concert Hall.
 In February 2023, they hosted a music battle at the Star Performing Arts Centre in Singapore with YouTuber bassist Davie504.
 In November 2023, the group was featured on Australian Story on ABC TV.

+The duo toured Australia in 2024, and are scheduled to appear in capital cities across Australia and New Zealand in June 2026.